‘Intimidation measure’: Louisiana AG criticized for suing reporter over records request

 “Once I got that, I was like … where are my records?”
 Gallo said.

-She said she feels lucky to be part of a newsroom that can afford a lawyer, encouraged by a deluge of support online and alarmed that the attorney general would push back so forcefully.
+She said she feels lucky to be part of a newsroom that can afford a lawyer, encouraged by a deluge of support online and alarmed the attorney general would push back so forcefully.

 “It is concerning because asking for public records from government agencies and government officials is part of the bread and butter of the journalism that we do,” she said.

 Government lawsuits over public records requests are not unheard of, and some worry they are part of a trend.
-Reacting Saturday to the lawsuit on Twitter, University of Georgia media law professor Jonathan Peters said he believes these kinds of suits have been on the rise in the last decade.
+Reacting Saturday to the lawsuit on Twitter, University of Georgia media law professor Jonathan Peters said he believes these kinds of suits have been on the rise in the past decade.

 He pointed to other examples: a university’s suit against its student newspaper, an education department’s suit against a nonprofit that sought enrollment data.